Justine Hollingshead, Director

 Adam Ward, Graduate Advisor

 Adam Ward is a M.Sc. student in the Comparative Biomedical Sciences program at North Carolina State University, with a concentration in cell biology.
-His research focus is on molecular oncology and mechanisms of carcinogenesis.
-Adam obtained his B.S in Environmental Science from North Carolina State University, where he also served as an undergraduate researcher, and co-chair of the program committee for the GLBT-CommUnity Alliance student organization.
+His research focus is on cell cycle regulation and molecular oncology.
+Adam obtained his B.Sc. in Environmental Science from North Carolina State University, where he worked as an undergraduate researcher in the department of Environmental and Molecular Toxicology.
+During undergraduate Adam also conducted research at the Hamner Institutes for Health Sciences in Research Triangle Park, and in the department of Nutrition at UNC Chapel Hill.
+Additionally, Adam served on the program committee for the GLBT CommUnity Alliance student organization.

 Jem Williams, Student Assistant